The Social and Economic Value of Health An innovative research programme to investigate the impact of health on society and the economy

 The Health Foundation’s £1.5m Social and Economic Value of Health in a Place Research Programme 2019 invites researchers to submit ideas for research that will generate new knowledge on the ways in which the physical and mental health of a population shapes their social and economic outcomes.

-Economic and social factors have a complex, dynamic and multi-directional relationship with people’s health.
-While much is known about the impact of social and economic factors on health outcomes, ie the wider determinants of health, relatively little is understood about the impact of individuals’ health on the social and economic outcomes of individuals and populations.
+Economic and social factors have a complex, dynamic and multidirectional relationship with health.
+While much is known about the impact of social and economic factors on health outcomes, ie the wider determinants of health, relatively little is understood about the impact of health on the social and economic outcomes of individuals and populations.

 This Health Foundation programme aims to generate new knowledge and expand our understanding of the impact that a person’s physical and/or mental health has on their own economic and social outcomes over the medium to long term.

 The programme will help develop understanding of the economic and social case for investing in strategies that maintain, protect and create health more broadly than through investment in health care, by reframing health as an asset that can potentially deliver wider economic and social returns on investment.

 We are funding six projects with between £150,000 and £350,000.
 They will each run for up to three years.

 The projects span a range of age groups and different social and economic outcomes: